Yankius on the National Cake.

 Yankius: Okay, thank you very much.
 But remember this may be the last era of carefree whisky drinking in Nigeria.
 We may soon have to drink only goscolene a.k.a. ogogoro.

 ECA: That will be a good agribusiness.
 I am willing to invest in it.
-What business are you looking to invest in?
+By the way, what business are you looking to invest in?

 Yankius: The export of human hair.
 That too is agribusiness.